 Shane Swilley’s practice focuses on employment, and business and commercial litigation.
 He also provides advice and counsel to clients on complying with employment laws.
-He additionally represents businesses in defending against consumer protection claims.

 Employment Law Litigation and Advice and Counsel:

 Representing and advising clients and businesses in a variety of employment law matters, including:

 - Claims of discrimination, retaliation, sexual harassment, civil rights, breach of employment contract, unpaid wages, and wrongful discharge

 - Assisting with state and federal agency investigations and hearings

 - Providing advice, counsel and training on human resource and employment law issues

 - Drafting and revising employee handbooks, employment contracts, workplace policies, and other employment documents